Fx386483710/WiFi_RSS_RTT_Dataset_for_Model_Selection/README.md

 To create a dataset with open data certificate

+1) Fork the <a href="https://github.com/theodi/data-publishing-template" target="_blank">template repository</a>

-1) Upload <b>data files</b> into the <b>data/</b> directory.
+2) Upload <b>data files</b> into the <b>data/</b> directory.

-2) For each file uploaded you need to add a <b>.data</b> file in the data directory that specifies the metadata for the file, this file should look like the examples and contain the following fields.
+3) For each file uploaded you need to add a <b>.data</b> file in the data directory that specifies the metadata for the file, this file should look like the examples and contain the following fields.
 Note that the category <b>must not</b> be changed from data.

 ```
 category: data